Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Expensive upgrades.
 Key automation features like A/B testing, omnichannel workflows, and advanced scoring live behind pricey plans;

 • Deliverability gaps.
-HubSpot’s email deliverability is questionable (78%) as compared to other platforms on this list;
+HubSpot’s email deliverability is questionable (78%) as compared to other platforms on this list—a key deliverability comparison point;

 • Basic email templates.
 Good enough for newsletters, but limited when you need dynamic product blocks or AI recommendations.